OpenHospitalityNetwork/openHospitality.network/README.md

 # Open Hospitality Network

-_We help keep online hospitality exchange open and uniquely social._
+_Empowering self-organized hospitality exchange communities with the software that supports them to thrive._

 _Hospitality exchange platforms_ help to connect travellers with those who want to host them.
-They help to meet like-minded people and build lifelong friendships, often crossing many boundaries.
+They help to meet like-minded people and build lifelong friendships, crossing many boundaries.
 We want them to help to build **resilient communities** everlasting boards of directors and finally, those exchange platforms.

 We’d like to take community-first approach, followed by technology.
 Though it’s also very **infrastructure** heavy piece, so technically, we’re trying to federate different already existing hospitality exchange platforms to make it easy for new ones to emerge and evolve to keep serving their communities' needs - not the other way around.
 We'd like new communities to freely form, grow and re-form and for that we need _new generation of software_, flexible enough to be able to follow them.